-The Delta course at IH Bangkok prepares you for all three Delta Modules in an 8-week intensive period.
+The Delta course at IH Bangkok prepares you fully for Delta Modules 1 and 2 in an 8-week period and includes some general information and advice about Module 3.
 You will complete the assessment for Module 2 during the course.
 The Module 1 exam will follow either a few days or a few weeks after the end of the course depending on whether you start it in October or March.

 Candidates who have already completed Module 1 still attend the 8 weeks of the course but will have more free time to dedicate to preparing for the assessed elements of Module 2.

 There will be a little general preparation for Module 3 during the course but candidates will normally complete the extended assignment in the 6 months following the course for submission the following June or December.

 Module 1 tests your knowledge of language, teaching methodology and teaching resources.